Tnt-Projects24/fastapi-app/README.md

    Go to the All projects folder
       cd I:\Projects\UV-Projects
    Initialize UV
-      uv add fastapi
+      uv add fastapi-app
-      This will create the fastapi folder
+      This will create the fastapi-app folder

    Activate Virtual env
       cd I:\Projects\UV-Projects\fastapi-app